SimFin/simfin/FUTURE.md

 -   Write descriptions for the remaining data-columns in: https://simfin.com/api/bulk_info/columns.php

+-   Make more unit-tests, especially for `resample.py` and `rel_change.py`
+    using synthetic data, so it can be tested that it computes correctly.
+    Setup GitHub Actions for automated unit-testing.
+This should be triggered on both Push and Pull Requests.
+Because it only uses synthetic data, it should be very fast.

 -   Implement function sf.mean_change() which is similar to mean_log_change()
     except it can calculate actual annualized returns, instead of log-returns.